wallarm/product-documentation/include/waf/installation/already-installed-waf-postanalytics-kong.md

         ```bash
         apt list wallarm-node
         ```
-    === "CentOS or Amazon Linux 2"
+    === "CentOS"
         ```bash
         yum list wallarm-node
         ```

-    To check the versions of filtering node and postanalytics installed on different servers:
+    To check the version of the filtering node and the postanalytics module deployed on different servers:

     === "Debian"
         ```bash